uk-gov-mirror/UKHomeOffice.cop-capability-sunburst/README.md

 3. Import pbiviz.
 ![Visual Import](images/importvisual.png)
 4. The visual can be added to the report through drag and drop or by selecting.
-5. Populate the 'Groups' fields as follows:
+5. Populate the 'Groups' fields as follows, you must have three fiels present:
     - Threat
     - Capability
     - Component
 ![Groups Update](images/updategroups.png)
-6. Populate the 'Values' field using a 3 digit value (e.g. 111)
+6. Populate the 'Values' field using a 3 digit value, this must be numeric. (e.g. 111)
 ![Values Update](images/updatevalues.png)
 7. Each digit represents a different colour e.g. 111 would indicate the following:
     - Threat > Black